philipcmonk/numerox/readme.rst

 ======

 The examples above are merely my plan for numerox.
-This preview release only includes the Data class.
-All examples below run.
-Numerox does not yet include unit tests (yikes!).
+This preview release only includes the Data class and has minimal unit tests coverage (yikes!).

 Load data quickly
 =================